mnguyen0226/deep_learning_notebooks/README.md

   - With a scalar sigmoid output on a binary classification, the loss function should use a binary_crossentropy.
   - RMSprop usually a good choice.
   - Overfit can happen to monitor the performance on the training and validation dataset via History.
+- Multiclass Classification: Reuter Dataset
+  - Categorical crossentropy is almost always the loss function you should use for such problems.
+It minimizes the distance between the probability distributions output by the model and the true distribution of the targets.
+  - There are two ways to handle labels in multiclass classification:
+    - Encoding the labels via categorical encoding (also known as one-hot encoding) and using categorical_crossentropy as a loss function
+    - Encoding the labels as integers and using the sparse_categorical_crossentropy loss function
+  - If you need to classify data into a large number of categories, you should avoid creating information bottlenecks in your model due to intermediate layers that are too small.

 ### Chapter 5: Fundamentals of Machine Learning

 ### Chapter 6: The Universal Workflow of Machine Learning